Auditory Processing Disorder In Adults

 How APD Impacts Life & What You Can Do About It

-Many adults confuse auditory processing disorder with a hearing difficulty.
+Auditory processing disorder in adults is often confused with a physical hearing difficulty.
 They are surprised, when an audiogram comes back as “normal” and yet they know they are not “hearing” accurately, particularly in social situations where there is background noise.

-Auditory processing disorder in adults is a deficit in the processing of auditory information, or a listening problem not explained by hearing loss.
+Auditory processing disorder in adults is a deficit in the processing of auditory information.
+It is a listening problem not explained by hearing loss.
 In addition to listening, auditory processing disorder can impact reading, test taking and general day-to-day functioning.

 Recognizing Auditory Processing Disorder